SGI Visual Workstation: Operating system

 The 320 and 540 Visual Workstations shipped originally with Microsoft Windows NT 4.0.
-Due to the ARCloader PROM, a custom Hardware Abstraction Layer (HAL) for Windows is necessary.
+A custom Hardware Abstraction Layer (HAL) for Windows is necessary due to the ARCloader PROM.
 Windows 2000 is the last release which included the required SGI-specific HAL.
 Because of that, and because SGI ceased supporting the Visual Workstation series, installation of later Windows versions such as XP is unsupported.

 The 230, 330, and 550 also supported Windows NT and 2000.
 In addition, SGI offered these systems pre-loaded with release 6.2 of the Red Hat Linux distribution.
 These systems have the letter "L" appended to their model numbers.

-Because of the various SGI enhancements, in particular for the 320 and 540, Visual Workstations often out-perform Intel PCs of similar configuration in graphically-intensive or memory bound applications.
-However, due to the hefty upgrade costs for the non-standard components, it was more cost effective to purchase an entire new higher-spec non-SGI PC rather than purchase upgrades to a Visual Workstation.
+Visual Workstations often out-perform Intel PCs of similar configuration in graphically-intensive or memory bound applications because of the various SGI enhancements, in particular for the 320 and 540.
+However, it was more cost effective to purchase an entire new higher-spec non-SGI PC rather than purchase upgrades to a Visual Workstation, due to the hefty upgrade costs for the non-standard components.

 Displays and matching monitor

 All the Visual Workstations support conventional CRT monitors and have VGA display connectors.
-As the 230 330, and 550 models use Nvidia Quadro cards they also support DVI.
+As the 230, 330, and 550 models use Nvidia Quadro cards they also support DVI.
 The SGI 320 and 540 models shipped with the groundbreaking and stylistically matched 1600SW LCD display, using an OpenLDI display connector that requires an accessory flat panel adapter.
 The SGI O2 also supports the 1600SW with an adapter.